RayHightower/rayhightower.github.com/source/_posts/2013-02-26-atari-pong-rubymotion.markdown

 * Writing a game lets us break out of our constraints.
 Devs who write business apps are very familiar with constraints.
 * Because writing a game is fun.
 Get over it :-)

-Of course, the most important reason was given by a Captain of the USS Enterprise NCC-1701 (no bloody A, B, C, or D):
+Of course, the most important reason was given by a Captain of the USS Enterprise NCC-1701:
 >The more advanced the mind, the greater the need for the simplicity of play.
 ><br/>~James T. Kirk